A bladder ultrasound is a safe and painless test that uses sound waves to make images of the bladder before and after urination (peeing).

 Doctors order bladder ultrasounds when there's a concern about bladder problems, such as difficulty urinating or daytime wetting.

 A bladder ultrasound can show how much urine the bladder holds when it's full and whether someone completely empties the bladder when urinating.
 It can also demonstrate any obvious abnormalities of the bladder, the size of the bladder, the thickness of the bladder walls, and the presence of blockages or stones (lumps of built-up minerals).
+A bladder ultrasound is often done along with an ultrasound of the kidneys.

 Usually, you don't have to do anything special to prepare for a bladder ultrasound, although the doctor may ask that your child drink lots of fluids before the exam so that he or she arrives with a full bladder.
 You should tell the technician about any medications your child is taking before the test begins.